 World Storytelling Day celebrates the art of storytelling.
 In the build-up to its next edition, which takes the train and its impact on society as its starting point, EUROPALIA has selected 8 short stories in which trains not only appear in the background but often play a central role.

 EUROPALIA TRAINS & TRACKS, from 14 October 2021 until 15 May 2022.
-The festival is currently being developed; the full programme and more info on our literature section will be released this spring.
-In the meantime, subscribe to our newsletter to stay up to date.
+The festival is currently being developed; in the meantime, subscribe to our newsletter to stay up to date.
 Happy reading!

 Pierre Boileau and Thomas Narcejac - Le train bleu s'arrête treize fois (1966)